mylittletony/mylittletony.github.io/_posts/2016-02-22-case-study-force-36.markdown

 <h2>Anything else you’d like to add?</h2>

 <p>It’s a great product that saves us a lot of engineering time.
 We’re passionate about what we do and it’s great to be able to use a small British company with a great product.
 It means we don’t have to rely on the big boys all the time.
 There are some great, high end wireless products out there, but they’re expensive to buy and run.
-We’re now looking at offering Wi-Fi services to other clients which we couldn’t do without our Cucumber platform.</p>
+We’re now looking at offering Wi-Fi services to other clients which we couldn’t do without our CT WiFi platform.</p>

 <hr>
 <div class="mdl-typography--text-center">
-<p><i>Cucumber Tony is a cloud based WiFi management platform for businesses.
+<p><i>CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.
 Or you can utilise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a></i></p>
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a></i></p>
 <div class="mdl-typography--text-center">
-<h2>Come join Cucumber</h2>
+<h2>Come join CT WiFi</h2>
 <a href="https://my.ctapp.io/#/create" class="button success dst">Sign Up</a><br>
-<p>Sign-up for Cucumber Tony, it's free for unlimited access points :)</p>
+<p>Sign-up for CT WiFi, it's free for unlimited access points :)</p>
 </div>
 <hr>
 </div>